haraka/Haraka/docs/plugins/rcpt_to.routes.md

 ## MX Routing

+NOTE: MX routing by default routes *only* based on domains.
+To route for email addresses, you must set the preference `always_split=true` in config/outbound.js.

 Each entry in the [routes] section of `config/rcpt_to.routes.ini` or in Redis must specify a MX record.
 The MX record is the same format as _outbound.js_.
 Examples: